vijay-vishvakarma/ligtopgen/README.md

 This project provides a graphical user interface (GUI) to generate topology files for ligands using ACPYPE and AmberTools.
 The setup script will install all necessary dependencies and create an executable for the tool.

+Topologies files to be generated so far: CNS/XPLOR, GROMACS, CHARMM and AMBER.

 ## Prerequisites

 Before running the setup script, ensure you have the following installed on your system: